FBnil/evidencer/README.md

  Thus, a `./scripts/test1=` or `./scripts/test1=+` will match any servergroup.
  A `./scripts/test1=+ET`will match `*ET` (all servergroups ending with `ET`) A `./scripts/test1=++ET`will match `*-ET` (all servergroups ending with `-ET`)

+Tip: the newest servergroup file in ./servers/ is aliased to #, so to run a script on all the server in that latest file:

+./evidencer os.show.boottime=#

 ### Scripts file naming
 For scripts, you can use labels that are unique until the `=` divider.
 Then you can add a search string that matches potential servergroup files.
 For example: